just-the-docs/just-the-docs-tests/index.md

 To get started smoothly, copy the listed code from this webpage -- _not_ from the files themselves.

-## Using the current release of Just the Docs
+## Using the v0.3.3 release of Just the Docs

 1. Install Bundler: